 The dental problems listed above can cause your teeth to feel loose, shift position, or even result in tooth loss.
 These changes are normal and indicate that your body is working harder than usual.

-Even with excellent care, hormonal changes can still cause temporary tooth looseness — and that’s treatable.
-Speak to your doctor or dentist for advice and ongoing care.
+Even with excellent care, hormonal changes can still cause temporary tooth looseness, and that’s treatable.
+Speak to your physician or dentist for advice and ongoing care.
 Understanding these symptoms empowers you to take action.
 Now, let’s discuss the positive news regarding tooth loss during pregnancy.

 The Truth About Losing Teeth During Pregnancy